 "Yes before God I agree with that, it is established, I believe that to be true, I want that to be so".

 The Lord's Prayer ends with "Amen" relying on the Hebrew usage.
 However, in the New Testament, Amen can also mean "of a truth" at the start of something said, or, at the end, "so be it" or "may it occur".
 The word was borrowed from the Jewish synagogues by many Christians who, in the first few hundred years of Christianity, attended synagogues for worship.
 By saying the Hebrew word Amen, Christians accepted whatever was said by God and promised to make it real in their lives.

 In modern times, few Christians understand what the implication of saying Amen is.
-By saying the word, one does not just acknowledge what has been said in a prayer or statement, but further promises a solemn oath to faithfully perform it in his or her life.
+By saying Amen, one acknowledges what has been said in a prayer or statement as truth and further promises a solemn oath to faithfully perform it in his or her life.

 Did You Find This Page Helpful?